swiftlang/swift-evolution/proposals/NNNN-swiftpm-command-plugins.md

         ),
     ],
     targets: [
-        // This is the actual target that implements the command plugin.
+        // This is the target that implements the command plugin.
         .plugin(
             name: "MyDocCPlugin",
             capability: .command(